wilverine7/fullstack-challenge/README.md

 - Spend no more than 4 hours working on the challenge
 - Make use of any libraries and tools that you like
 - Feel free to use help from LLMs but be prepared to explain your code and the choices you made
+- Use the `documentation.md` file to document your thought process.
+Please write this piece yourself.
 - Commit as you go.
 We want to see your thought process

 ## Submission
-Zip your code and send it to creed@sponsorcx.com
+Zip your code and send it to creed@sponsorcx.com.
+To share your database, either create a seed script or attach the sqlite database file with your submission.